-Harvesting is not anticipated until 2022/23 and is dependent on tree growth and log prices which may either bring forward or delay the harvesting process.
-Upgrading farm tracks for logging trucks will be required in advance of harvesting.
-No silvicultural activities, other than inspection and maintenance were required during the year ended 30 June 2022.
+Harvesting is not anticipated until 2024 and is dependent on tree growth and log prices which may either bring forward or delay the harvesting process.
+No silvicultural activities, other than inspection and maintenance were required during the year ended 30 June 2023.